lamartire/morphea/README.md

   display: block;
   ${width};
 `

+// Will return

+{
+  display: 'block',
+  width: '100px',
+}
 ```

 ## Roadmap

-[ ] – css-like generation and appending ready styles to dom
+- [ ] – css-like generation and appending ready styles to dom

-[ ] - Save order of css definition in template literals (overwrite css by other css in template
+- [ ] - Save order of css definition in template literals (overwrite css by other css in template
 literals)